 Section 5(a).
-Medical Services and Supplies Provided by Physicians and Other Health Care Professionals
+Medical Services and Supplies Provided by Physicians and Other Healthcare Professionals

 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The High Option calendar year deductibles are \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of PPO providers and \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of Non-PPO providers. - The Standard Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of Non-PPO providers. - The Non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, Non-PPO benefits apply. - When you use a PPO hospital or ambulatory surgical center facility, some of the professionals that provide related services may not be PPO network providers.
 We determine how to pay these providers based on their specialty.
 For the following specialties we pay PPO benefits: Emergency Room Physicians, Pathologists and Radiologists.
+PPO benefits for these providers include PPO deductible, copay, coinsurance, and out-of-pocket maximum amounts.
 For all other provider specialties, we will pay Non-PPO benefits.
-For all Non-PPO providers, you will be responsible for any difference between the Plan allowance and billed amount for these out of network providers. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - YOU MUST GET PRIOR AUTHORIZATION FOR SOME SERVICES.
+For all Non-PPO providers, you will be responsible for any difference between the Plan allowance and billed amount for these out of network providers. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost sharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - If you are enrolled in the SAMBA Health Benefit Plan and have Medicare Part A and Part B and it is primary, we offer the UnitedHealthcare Medicare Advantage (PPO) for the SAMBA Health Benefit Plan to our members.
+This plan enhances your SAMBA coverage by reducing or eliminating cost-sharing for services and adding benefits at no additional cost.
+It includes a Medicare Part B subsidy of \$100 per month for High Option and \$75 per month for Standard Option.
+The UnitedHealthcare Medicare Advantage (PPO) for the SAMBA Health Benefit Plan is subject to Medicare rules.
+(See Section 9 for additional details.) - The coverage and cost-sharing listed below are for services provided by physicians and other health care professionals for your medical care.
+See Section 5(c) for cost-sharing associated with the facility (i.e., hospital, surgical center, etc.) - YOU MUST GET PRIOR AUTHORIZATION FOR SOME SERVICES.
 Please refer to Other services in Section 3 to be sure which services require prior authorization.